PTKay/BetterGenerationsConfigTool/README.md

 # Better Sonic Generations Config Tool
-An improved configuration tool for Sonic Generations, using [Sajid's](https://github.com/Sajidur78) decompilation as a base.
+An tweaked version of Sonic Generations' configuration tool, using [Sajid's](https://github.com/Sajidur78) decompilation as a base.

 This aims to maintain the same design as the original configuration tool, but with some tweaks in order to fix some issues and design inconsistencies.

+Also available is a full-on complete rewrite of the configuration tool.
+[Check it out!](https://github.com/PTKickass/GenerationsConfigTool_Rewrite)

 Fixes/Changes so far:
 - Aligned text of the Graphics Configuration pane